Adam-Mathew-Duke/Python-Introduction/Readme.md

 This repository contains the projects and exercises from my journey through an introduction to Python programming.
 It serves as a record of my learning process, focusing on fundamental programming concepts and practical applications.

 ### Course Folder
-The Course folder includes coding exercises from the Introduction to Python course.
+The Course Folder includes coding exercises from the Introduction to Python course.
 These exercises cover key topics such as:

 * Variables, operators and strings
 * Arthimitic operations